-The T3DSO3000HD supports 4 math traces and multiple operators.
-Arithmetic operators: Addition (+), subtraction (-), multiplication (x), division (/), average, ERES, identity, negation, maxhold, minhold; Algebra operators: differential (d/dt), integral ( $\int$ dt), square root ( $\int$ ), absolute ( $\int$ ), sign, exp, In, interpolate; and FFT, as well as a formula editor.
+The T3DSO1000HD supports 4 math traces and multiple operators.
+Arithmetic operators: Addition (+), subtraction (-), multiplication (x), division (/), average, ERES, identity, negation, maxhold, minhold; Algebra operators: differential (d/dt), integral ( $\int$ dt), square root ( $\int$ ), absolute ( $\int$ ), sign, exp, ln, Lg, interpolate; and FFT, as well as a formula editor.
 The math traces are labeled with icons "F1 ~ F4" and can be measured by the cursors or as the source of auto measurement.

-Press the MATH button on the front panel, or touch + in the channel descriptor box region and select F1~F4, and then the math dialog box pops up.
+Press the MATH button on the front panel, or touch + in the channel descriptor box region and select F1 , F2 , F3 or F4 and then the math dialog box pops up.

 - A. Select the math trace, F1-F4 - B. Turn on or off the math operation - C. Select the function.
 Touch the area to recall the function setting page, and select the source and operator - D. Set the vertical scale of the math operation - E. Set the label text of the math trace - F. Set the vertical position of the math operation.
-The vertical scale and position of the math can also be set by knob, referring to "Vertical Control" - G. Enable/Disable Invert, similar to the process used in "Vertical Setup".
+The vertical scale and position of the math can also be set by knob, referring to " - G. Vertical Control - H. Enable/Disable Invert, similar to the process used in "Vertical Setup".